Luftwaffe Bomber Crewmen:

 *Oberfeldwebel, Guschwader Boelcke, Bombardier~Navigator:

-KG 27 was Formed in May 1939, and first saw action in Poland, in September OF 1939.
-Then during the buildup, and what was called the “Phoney War” they flew reconnaissance flights over France, getting intelligence for the Real war that would come later.
-In May 1940 they bombed Belgium and then went over and bombed France, throughout 1940.
+KG 27 was formed in May 1939, and first saw action in Poland, in September 1939.
+Then during the buildup, and what was called the “Phoney War,” they flew reconnaissance flights over France, getting intelligence for the Real war that would come later.
+In May 1940, they bombed Belgium and then went over and bombed France throughout 1940.

-The Oberfeldwebel is pretty decorated, having the German Cross in Gold, and 22 battle mission bar on his combat clasp.
-Long Service Ribbon, Fierst Russian Winter Ribbon, he’s been recognized for his efforts, with the Iron Crosses I and II Classes.
+The Oberfeldwebel is pretty decorated, having the German Cross in Gold and 22 battle mission bars on his combat clasp.
+Long Service Ribbon, First Russian Winter Ribbon, he’s been recognized for his efforts, with the Iron Crosses I and II Classes.
 He was wounded on several of the missions as well.

 And like what happened the ME-110, was far more effective in this role, going after the heavy Allied bombing raids, rather than bombing missions where they carried few large bombs, and while very effective, and terrifying, they were but one of the super secret weapons that would save their war, it was a leap, and they had incredible technology.

-Still, these weapons were always few in number, and way too late, they could not compete let alone with conventional weapons, against the United States, Soviet Union, and England with all its Kingdom against them-it was a bit overwhelming of circumstances.
+Still, these weapons were always few, and way too late, they could not compete, let alone with conventional weapons, against the United States, Soviet Union, and England, with all its kingdoms against them-it was a bit overwhelming in circumstances.

 The German Luftwaffe never built up a mass training facility and realized the need for long-range 4-engine bombers too late, they did manage to produce aircraft but there were never enough trained and skilled pilots to fill the seats, let alone have enough fuel to fly them and oil to lubricate them, though here, again they started using synthetic fuel, and used forced labor in large to produce it.